Revised Constitution of the Institute of Social and Economic Research (ISER) Memorial University of Newfoundland

 Article VIII: Awards Panel

-2. Composition: The Awards Panel shall normally comprise five tenured faculty members.
-Four members shall be appointed by the Dean of Arts on the advice of the Committee (normally chosen so as to represent different departments).
-The fifth member, who shall be Chair, will be a Committee member elected by the Committee.
-Neither the Director nor the Dean of Arts shall be members of the Awards Panel.
+2. Composition: The Awards Panel shall normally comprise five tenured or tenure track faculty members with normally no more than two non-tenured faculty members serving on the committee.
+Terms are normally one year although members may chose to serve a shorter term and evaluate only the Smallwood or the ISER grant applications in a given year.
+Four members shall be appointed by the Dean of Humanities and Social Sciences on the advice of the Director (normally chosen so as to represent different departments).
+The fifth member, who shall be Chair, will be elected by the Director.
+Neither the Director nor the Dean of Humanities and Social Sciences shall be members of the Awards Panel.

 Article IX: Research Appointments